 The short version?
 The Mongols.

 The Song Dynasty eventually fell to the mighty Kublai Khan and his expanding empire in 1279.
-But not because they were backward or lazy.
-In fact, the Southern Song held out against the Mongol advance for decades, longer than many empires could have managed.
-Their fall was tragic, but their legacy stuck around.
+But not because they were backward or lazy or weak.
+In fact, the Southern Song held out against the Mongol advance for decades, longer than most empires could have managed against the most effective military machine the world had seen.

 Why the Song Still Matter